 Today's Mortgage Commentary

-Wednesday’s bond market has opened in negative territory with little to drive trading this morning.
-Stocks are showing early gains with the Dow up 238 points and the Nasdaq up 171 points.
-The bond market is currently down 7/32 (3.59%), which should cause a slight increase in this morning’s mortgage rates.
+Wednesday’s bond market has opened in negative territory to extend the overall upward momentum in yields.
+Stocks are showing early gains of 69 points in the Dow and 67 points in the Nasdaq.
+The bond market is currently down 6/32 (4.49%), which should push this morning’s mortgage rates higher by approximately .125 - .250 of a discount point.

 Please E-mail us your opinion of this report